Narrative Therapy

 What is Narrative Therapy?

-What is the Aim of Narrative Therapy?
+What is the Goal of Narrative Therapy?

 The alternative narratives thus help a person reframe their own identity, goals, relationships and other aspects of life which need attention.
-Narrative therapy allows a person to see their problems as separate from their own identity and perceptions, and empowers them to maximize their capabilities to solve them.
+Narrative therapy allows a person to see their problems as separate from their own identity and perceptions, and empowers them to maximise their capabilities to solve them.

 A Brief History of Narrative Therapy